RileyCullen/CPSC4310/MLP2/README.md

 14. Asthma - A boolean type denoting if the person has asthma.
 15. KidneyDisease - A boolean type denoting if the person has kidney disease.
 16. SkinCancer - A boolean type denoting if the persoon has skin cancer.

-Below are additional values that resulted from one hot encoding.
 17. American Indian/Alaskan Native - A boolean type denoting if a person is american indian/alaskan native.
 28. Asian - A boolean type denoting if a person is asian.
 19. Black - A boolean type denoting if a person is black.